Selecting a language will automatically trigger the translation of the page content.

 Before 2 years

-The interest will be recalculated at the CEL rate in effect at the closing date and you will not be able to benefit from the home savings loan.
+After closure, interest will be recalculated at CEL rate in force at the balance sheet date and you won't be able to take out a home savings loan.

-Your PEL can help you get a loan at a favorable rate under certain conditions.
+Your PEL can help you get a loan at a predetermined rate under certain conditions.

 Loan saves housing can be used to do any of the following: